Geekosophers/VITHelper-website/readme.md

 #### [CAT2 Papers](https://www.vithelper.in/cat2papers)
 #### [FAT Papers](https://www.vithelper.in/fatpapers)

+## Cab sharing
+Want to do car pooling and come to the college with fellow VITians?
+We got you ;)

+## GPA & CGPA Calculator
+Want to estimate your CGPA and GPA?
+Use our calculators to easily find out what cgpa you might be getting.

 ## Blogs-
 A VITian must be used to dealing with elaborate procedures.
 We have blogs to help you through them.